Colonnette: A framing of Indian origin

 The Khmer colonnettes framing the doors borrow from Indian ones, also framing doors or drawing a niche around a character.
 These borrowings concern the shape of the barrel which is of circular section, partly the composition of the capital (bulb in both cases) and the decoration of the column: garlands underlining the capital, bands with diamond and rounded themes.
 However, the Khmer column has a more elaborate base and a much richer decoration where moldings and rings are of great importance.

 A Khmer appropriation through centuries of evolution

 The Khmer colonnettes have from their earliest appearance in the sixth century in the Phnom Da style: a section with garlands and pendants, a round section, and a widened upper section.
 These divisions become more complex in the seventh century, with the loops between the garlands being filled with pendants, thin leaves, or undulating small tongues.
-The garlandas disappear altogether in the eight century from the style of Prei Kmeng to that of Kompong Preah.
+The garlands disappear altogether in the eight century from the style of Prei Kmeng to that of Kompong Preah.
 By the end of the Kompong Preah style around 800, the colonnettes will change from round to octagonal.